 The user will then be prompted to set up the instrument.
 It is usually possible to start the twilight flats in NB 30 minutes before sunset, in Ks about 2 minutes after sunset, and in H, J, and Y about 12 minutes after sunset.
-In the evening, the procedure is to measure the number of counts on the RTD, and start when the counts reach $\sim 25.000$ ADU.
-The template is to be aborted when the number of counts is no longer decreasing.
-This will usually take between 15 to 25 exposures.
+In the evening, the procedure is to measure the number of counts on the RTD, and start when the counts drop below $\sim 25.000$ ADU.
+The template will acquire 30 exposures.